DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 * [vcf-to-gds.wdl](#vcf-to-gdswdl)

 ## All Workflows
-**Javascript vs Python:** The CWL generates config files using an InlineJavascriptRequirement, which is run before the CWL equivivalent of a task's command section begins.
+**JavaScript vs Python:** The CWL generates config files using an InlineJavascriptRequirement, which is run before the CWL equivalent of a task's command section begins.
 The WDL generates them using an inline Python script during the beginning of a task's command section.

 **Imports:** The CWL appears to be set up such that there is a "main" CWL file for the overall workflow, which imports one additional CWL file per task.
 A WDL equivalent to this setup exists, but was not used for security reasons.
 The current recommended best practice is to avoid using imports in workflows except in checker workflows.